-Vomiting describes the active expulsion of food from the stomach.
+Vomiting describes the active evacuation of food from the stomach.
 Vomiting may be caused by disorders of the stomach but is a clinical sign that can occur with many diseases and problems.

 "It is not a specific disease or diagnosis itself."

 It is not a specific disease or diagnosis itself.
-Cats vomit quite readily and occasional vomiting in an otherwise healthy cat may not indicate anything abnormal.
-This is particularly true if the vomited material consists largely of hair.
+Cats vomit quite readily and occasional vomiting (less than once a month) in an otherwise healthy cat may not indicate anything abnormal.
+This is particularly true if the vomited material is mainly hair.
 It is considered a normal process for cats to swallow hair while they are grooming themselves, and they will vomit hairballs periodically.
+If your cat is vomiting hairballs more than once a month, contact your veterinarian.

 If it is normal, then how serious can vomiting be?

-Vomiting can be caused by minor intestinal upset, as from eating spoiled food or foul-tasting things such as certain insects.
-However, vomiting can also be a symptom of a more serious illness, such as bacterial or viral infection, intestinal obstruction from foreign bodies, urinary tract obstruction, liver disease, or cancer.
+Vomiting can be caused by minor intestinal upset, such as from eating plants, spoiled food, or foul-tasting things such as certain insects.
+However, vomiting can also be a sign of a more serious illness, such as bacterial or viral infection, intestinal obstruction from foreign bodies (indigestible objects that get stuck in the intestine or stomach), urinary tract obstruction, liver disease, thyroid disease, inflammatory bowel disease, or cancer.
 Left untreated, these illnesses can lead to serious complications, including death.

 How do I recognize vomiting?

-Vomiting may begin with a stage of nausea, in which the cat appears restless, and possibly apprehensive.
-The cat may lick its lips, salivate and repeatedly swallow.
-Vomiting itself involves forceful contractions of the abdominal muscles, leading to expulsion of fluid, froth or food.
+Vomiting may begin with a stage of nausea, in which the cat appears restless, and possibly anxious.
+The cat may lick its lips, salivate, and repeatedly swallow.
+Vomiting itself involves forceful contractions of the abdominal muscles, leading to expulsion of fluid, froth, or food.
 The severe effort associated with vomiting may be distressing to the cat.

 It is also important to differentiate vomiting from regurgitation, which is usually associated with problems affecting the esophagus and is a more passive process.
 Features that help to differentiate vomiting from regurgitation include:

-- Whether return of food involves abdominal contractions and effort
+- vomiting typically involves abdominal contractions and effort

 What does acute vomiting mean?

 Acute vomiting is vomiting that has been present for no more than two to three days.
 Most cases will respond quickly to simple symptomatic treatment.
-The cause of such cases is often never established and may be due to relatively trivial factors such as eating spoiled food.
-In a minority of cases of acute vomiting, usually because the vomiting is severe and leads to complications such as dehydration, or because a more serious underlying cause is suspected, further tests, specific treatment and aggressive supportive care will be required.
+The cause of such cases is often never established and may be due to relatively trivial factors such as eating spoiled food or plants.
+In a small number of cases of acute vomiting, usually because the vomiting is severe and leads to complications such as dehydration, or because a more serious underlying cause is suspected, further tests, specific treatment, and aggressive supportive care will be required.

 What is the symptomatic treatment for acute vomiting?

 Non-specific symptomatic treatment is often prescribed initially in mild cases of acute vomiting.
-Your veterinarian may advise you to withhold food for a time ranging between six and twenty-four hours.
-After this time, you will usually be advised to feed your cat an easily digested, bland diet in small quantities given frequently.
-A diet based on boiled chicken and boiled rice is often recommended.
-It is important that the cat does not receive any other foods during this period.
+Your veterinarian will usually advise you to feed your cat an easily digested, bland diet in small quantities given frequently.
+A veterinary prescription diet specifically formulated to be easy to digest is often recommended.
+Alternatively, a specific home-cooked diet may be recommended.
+It is important that the cat does not receive any other foods other than what your veterinarian advises during this period.

 "Water should be freely available and is important to prevent dehydration."

 Water should be freely available and is important to prevent dehydration.
-If the cat is progressing well, the quantity of food offered at any one time can gradually be increased back to a normal quantity and then the cat's normal diet can be reintroduced gradually over several days.
+If the cat is improving, the quantity of food offered at any one time can gradually be increased back to a normal quantity and then the cat's normal diet can be reintroduced gradually over several days.

-In some cases, your veterinarian may prescribe medication to control vomiting or relieve inflammation.
+In some cases, your veterinarian may prescribe medication to control vomiting or relieve inflammation, for example maropitant citrate (brand name Cerenia®) famotidine (brand name Pepcid®) or metronidazole (brand name Flagyl®).
 This approach allows the body's healing mechanisms to correct the problem.

 If your cat does not improve with symptomatic treatment, your veterinarian may make a change in medication or perform further tests to evaluate the problem more thoroughly.